0xTamil/archive/README.md

 ### 7. Game Engine Development
 > **Overview:**
-> Game engine development involves building the core underlying software framework that powers interactive 3D and 2D games.
-You write low-level systems for real-time rendering, physics simulation, audio, asset loading, and entity management.
-It demands strict performance optimization, efficient CPU cache usage, and seamless integration with hardware graphics APIs.
+> Game engine development means building the underlying tool (like Unreal or Unity) that games run on.
+Instead of making a game directly, you write the low-level systems for 3D graphics, collision physics, sound, controller input, and file loading.
+It is all about squeezing every bit of speed out of the computer so games run smoothly without lagging.

 - **[Awesome Game Engine Dev](https://github.com/stevinz/awesome-game-engine-dev)**: A curated collection of books, tutorials, libraries, and resources for building custom game engines from scratch.
 - **[Awesome Game Engines](https://github.com/ChessMax/awesome-game-engines)**: An organized directory of open-source game engines, architecture designs, and reference implementations to study.